CLASSIFICATION NUMBER 1410

-2. Ensures that the goods and services purchased by University departments meet specified conditions and acceptable standards by preparing detailed bid specifications, requests for quotations and/or requests for proposals for commodities and services requested by University departments, investigating substitutions made by vendors and suppliers, serving as a liaison between University departments and vendors, resolving differences regarding the purchase of goods and services, and determining the acceptability of goods and services in coordination with the ordering department or unit.
+2. Ensures that the goods and services purchased by University departments meet specified conditions and acceptable standards by preparing detailed bid specifications for technical items, contract requirements (scope of work) for the establishment of commodity and service contracts, requests for quotations, and/or requests for proposals for commodities and services requested by University departments, investigating substitutions made by vendors and suppliers, serving as a liaison between University departments and vendors, resolving differences regarding the purchase of goods and services, and determining the acceptability of goods and services in coordination with the ordering department or unit.

 3. Ensures appropriate purchases are made by University departments by maintaining comprehensive descriptions of available products, their sources and current prices, reviewing and comparing price quotations from various vendors/suppliers, and advising the departments regarding the availability, prices, and sources of requested purchases, determining if commonly used commodities or groups of commodities are suitable for a University-wide contract, and establishing University-wide contracts when appropriate.

-4. Manages the inventory of goods and supplies purchased by the University by coordinating the arrival of all merchandise with the Property Control Officer, arranging for the return for credit of items which are not acceptable or which have been damaged in shipment, and identifying surplus items for sale when appropriate.
+4. Coordinates the goods and supplies purchased by the University by organizing the arrival of all merchandise with the Property Control Officer, arranging for the return for credit of items which are not acceptable or which have been damaged in shipment, and identifying capital and surplus items.

-5. Expands the range and improves the quality of purchasing services to the University's departments thus improving customer satisfaction by providing input regarding the design and/or selection of automation systems and being proactive in seeking the use of information technologies to automate and expedite the purchasing process.
+5. Expands the range and improves the quality of procurement services to the University's departments thus improving customer satisfaction by providing input regarding the design and/or selection of automation systems and being proactive in seeking the use of information technologies to automate and expedite the procurement process.